Table of Contents

 The necessary registration fees and taxes should also be paid.

-As per Chapter IV of the Motor Vehicles Act, no person is allowed to use a motorised vehicle in India.
-The violation of the same may lead to legal action.
-In the same way, a two wheeler insurance or a car insurance too is a must have for each motor vehicle in India.
+No person is permitted to operate a motorised vehicle in India, according to Chapter IV of the Motor Vehicles Act.
+Legal action may be taken if the same is violated.
+Similar to how a car insurance or two wheeler insurance is a requirement for every motor vehicle in India.
 The following are some of the most important processes related to vehicle registration in Punjab:

 For temporary registration of the vehicle, the following documents are required: